winjs/grid/README.md

 ### Manual column spanning
 Manual column span class overrides are supported for all column counts and all breakpoints.
-They are structured in a way to only support column spanning in relation to the total columns available for that column count by the breakdown chart specified above.

 Here is the pattern for the classes:

 viewport - col - # of columns to span - total # of columns

 Examples:

-`s-col-3-34` - 25% of the viewport - Above the small(viewport 2) breakpoint, this column will span 3 columns of the 12 columns in the row.
-This is because the 24 column layout at this breakpoint is now broken down to 12 column rows.
+`s-col-3-34` - 12.5% of the viewport - At the small(viewport 2) breakpoint and above, this column will span 3 columns of the 24 columns in the row.

-`l-col-14-24` - At the large(viewport 4) breakpoint, this column will span 14 columns of the 24 columns in the row.
+`l-col-14-24` - 58.3333333333% of the viewport - At the large(viewport 4) breakpoint and above, this column will span 14 columns of the 24 columns in the row.

 ### Fluid vs. fixed gutter options
 The grid can support fluid, fixed, and zero/no gutter options, all of which is configurable.
 By default the grid uses fluid gutters.
 If you want to use fixed gutters, you will add one of three helper classes: `fixed`, `fixed-small`, or `fixed-large`.
 Zero or no gutter uses the helper class `zero-margin`.